 5. Yellow are known for their creamy texture and slightly buttery flavor.
 They work well for mashing, roasting, boiling, and making potato dishes.

 All-purpose potatoes are favored by many cooks because they offer a good balance between a fluffy, mealy texture and a firm, waxy texture.
 This versatility allows them to adapt to various recipes, from mashed potatoes to potato soups and everything in between.
-When a recipe calls for “all-purpose potatoes,” it typically means you can use one of these versatile varieties based on your preference and what you have on hand.
+When a recipe calls for “all-purpose” it typically means you can use one of these versatile varieties based on your preference and what you have on hand.

 potatoes